 Narrative fragments, emotions, powerful memories ... starting points for a series of collaborative portraits exploring invisible disabilities, commissioned by Root Experience.

-The small oasis town of M’Hamid El Ghizlane, twenty miles from the Morocco-Algeria border, was once the meeting place for traditional trans-Saharan caravans.
-Climate change and desertification have a devastating impact on the communities that live here.
-As the Sahara expands north, it consumes valuable arable land.
-The dwellings in depopulated villages start to crumble, reclaimed by the dunes - a stark reminder of both the hostility and fragility of the desert environment.
+The small oasis town of M’Hamid El Ghizlane, close to the Morocco-Algeria border, was once the meeting place for traditional trans-Saharan caravans.
+Unpredictable weather patterns and desertification have a devastating impact on the communities that live here.
+As the Sahara expands north, it consumes valuable arable land and encroaches on villages.

 A former airline pilot and self-taught musician, Conductor Armand Diangienda followed his dream to create a symphony orchestra within his local community in Kinshasa, Democratic Rupublic of Congo.